jgregori/Ultra-auto-submission/Readme.md

     >
     >`}`

+7. For Selenium to work, you will need to dowload the right version of the chrome driver, you should check your version of chrome and search for the version of the chromedriver that matches with your version of Chrome.
+You can find the drivers here https://chromedriver.chromium.org/downloads .
+Note that I have included the version for Chrome 86 that I am using at the moment.
+The driver needs to be in the root folder.

-7. Once done using the tool, deactivate the virtual environment
+8. Once done using the tool, deactivate the virtual environment

     >`deactivate`